russellbomer/scrapesuite/docs/archive/YAML_SELECTORS_VISION.md

 ---

-This would transform ScrapeSuite from a **framework for developers** into a **tool for users** who can scrape sites just by writing YAML configs!
+This would transform Foundry from a **framework for developers** into a **tool for users** who can scrape sites just by writing YAML configs!